vuepress/vuepress-plugin-blog/docs/README.md

 As your blog articles grew more and more, you began to have the need for paging.
 By default, this plugin integrates a very powerful pagination system that allows you to access paging functions with simple configuration.

-By default, the plugin assumes that the number of pages per page is `10`. you can also modify it like this:
+By default, the plugin assumes that the max number of pages per page is `10`. you can also modify it like this:

 ```diff
 // .vuepress/config.js